Doraville station

-Doraville is a train station in Doraville, Georgia, and the northern terminus on the Gold Line of the Metropolitan Atlanta Rapid Transit Authority (MARTA) rail system.
+Doraville is a subway station in Doraville, Georgia, and the northern terminus on the Gold Line of the Metropolitan Atlanta Rapid Transit Authority (MARTA) rail system.
 Doraville serves as the ground for the Doraville rail yard for the Gold line, with a capacity of 30 rail cars.

-This station mainly serves Doravile and Gwinnett County.
+This station mainly serves Doraville, Tucker, Norcross, Peachtree Corners, Duluth and Lawrenceville.

 This station provides access to Doraville City Hall, Doraville Health Department, Doraville Public Library, and bus service to Sugarloaf Mills (formerly Discover Mills).
-Bus service is also provided at this station to Oglethorpe University, Buford Highway, Tucker, Phipps Plaza, Peachtree Industrial Boulevard, and Brandsmart USA.
+Bus service is also provided at this station to Oglethorpe University, Buford Highway, Phipps Plaza, Peachtree Industrial Boulevard, and Brandsmart USA.

+History

+In 1985, GDOT rejected MARTA's proposed station location above I-285, delaying the projected opening date to 1989.

 Station layout

 Parking

-Doraville has 1,070 daily and long term parking spaces available for MARTA users which are located in paved parking lots and one parking deck.
+Doraville has 1,070 daily and long-term parking spaces available for MARTA users which are located in paved parking lots and one parking deck.

-Bus routes
+Bus service

-The station is served by the following MARTA bus routes:
+Doraville station is served by the following MARTA bus routes: